Photo Details:

 years old.
 It is somewhat shade tolerant.
 It is able to

-grow in open coniferous forests; however,it occurs most often and
+grow in open coniferous forests; but it occurs most often and

 Seed: seed may remain viable for a number of years.
 The